Promoting resilience and creative problem-solving in African youth through experiential STEM education!

 A Groundbreaking Education Model

-Yiya AirScience reimagines the remote delivery of interactive education to make it accessible to all youths.
-We provide equitable access to remote, offline, interactive, and high-quality STEM learning experiences.
 We believe the key to helping youth chart their own paths lies in teaching them resilience, creativity, and flexible thinking.
-These three life skills are at the core of every Yiya engineering project that we teach young people.
+These three life skills are at the core of every Yiya engineering project.

 “I got to learn very many things from the program over the radio like how to make solar food dryers, how to identify problems and also how to come up with ideas to solve those problems in my community.”